 The school has a very comprehensive transition programme, KS2 to KS3, which enables the school to be well informed about the needs of the students coming into the school.
-Students with SEND needs have profiles on our network system and this provides staff with the necessary information to plan for the students accordingly.
+Students with SEND needs have profiles on our network system and this provides staff with the necessary Version 05 - November 2017 - Addition of Info Report information to plan for the students accordingly.
 In addition, on transition we conduct both Literacy Screening and Cognitive Ability Tests, to give us further information on the needs of our students.